quantumlib/Stim/doc/python_api_reference_vDev.md

     Args:
         format: Defaults to "WDIMACS", corresponding to WDIMACS format which is described here: http://www.maxhs.org/docs/wdimacs.html
-        weight_bins: Defaults to 1 (unweighted errors).
-Error probabilities are converted to log-odds and scaled/rounded to be positive integers at most this large.
-Setting this argument to a larger number results in the solution to the problem being the most likely logical error weighted by probability of its parts, instead of just the one with the fewest parts.

     Returns:
         A string corresponding to the contents of a WCNF file in the requested